Vicky Sunohara: Playing career

 Sunohara also played hockey for the University of Toronto, where her team won the Ontario University Athletics women's ice hockey championships in 1990–91 and 1991–92.
 She was named the OUA women's ice hockey Rookie of the Year in 1990–91.

-When she was not involved in international competition, Sunohara was the captain and assistant coach for the Brampton Canadettes Thunder in the Canadian Women's Hockey League (formerly the Brampton Thunder of the National Women's Hockey League).
-Sunohara participated in several Esso women's hockey nationals with Brampton.
-She was named the top forward of the tournament in 2005 and her team, the Brampton Thunder, won the national title in 2006.

 Sunohara also played in the Central Ontario Women's Hockey League with the Scarborough Firefighters (1990–1994), Toronto Red Wings (1994–1996), and the Newtonbrook Panthers (1996–97).

+In 1995-96, she was a goal-a-game player with the Toronto Red Wings when she scored 28 goals in 25 games.
+She finished sixth in the scoring race with 44 points.
+In March 1996, she played at her first National Championships in Moncton when she was picked up on loan by the North York Aeros.
+The Aeros lost the Canadian Final 3-2 in overtime to Hockey Québec.